Finding lost super and super held by the ATO

 - see details of all your super, including super the ATO is holding on your behalf

 Unclaimed super is different to lost super.
-‘Unclaimed super’ refers to super that is eligible to be withdrawn from your super fund, but the super fund is unable to contact you.
+In many cases, ‘Unclaimed super’ refers to super that is eligible to be withdrawn from your super fund, but the fund has been unable to contact you.
 Unclaimed super can include the super of:

 - fund members aged over 65